surister/cratedb-search/SPEC.md

 Examples:
 * Code that is formatted, where in `content_fs` is not formatted properly.
 * HTML, where in `content_fs` is pure text, without html tags.
+* A link to the image of a movie search.

 ## ref

-The reference to point the content
+The reference to point the content within the search page, typically an html ref id.

 ## xs

-The vector representation of the content.
+The vector representation of the `content`, using a text embedding.

+## metadata

+An object containing all needed metadata attributes or attributes that exist in the dataset that do not fit the columns.

+Example:
+In a movie dataset: Genres, Director, Actors, publishing date...

 ## More columns are needed